 Linens, pillows, blankets and towels, cooking and eating utensils are provided.
 Linens are not changed daily.
 Two vehicles per cabin are permitted.
 For the guests' relaxation, televisions and phones are not provided.

 - Reservations may be made up to 11 months in advance through ReserveAmerica.
 Book online or call 800-326-3521 (8 a.m. to 8 p.m.) or TDD 888-433-0287.
 Pets are not permitted in cabins.
 Service animals are welcome.

 - There is a minimum two nights stay in cabins on weekends and holidays, either Friday and Saturday night, or Saturday and Sunday nights.
 A single Friday or Saturday night may be reserved only if the following Saturday or Sunday night is already reserved.

 - Cabin 2 is accessible and is available by reservation through ReserveAmerica.

 The Manatee Gift Shop, Food Service, Camp Store and Water Activities Rental Station are located near the public swimming area.

 - For more information, costs and seasonal hours, contact Blue Springs Adventures at 833-953-2583.

 The Thursby House was built by Louis Thursby in 1872 and became a hub of activity on the St. Johns River, hosting steamboat passengers as they made their way up and down the river.

 Interpretive exhibits are available in the Thursby House and on kiosks along the accessible Spring Run boardwalk.
-Interpretive programs on manatees are offered daily during the manatee season (November 15th-March 1st).
-Special programs are offered to schools and organized groups upon request.
+Interpretive programs on manatees are offered daily during the manatee season (November 15-March 1).